-- Identify where investments in post-conflict reconstruction and development across sectors contributes have, or have the potential to contribute, to inclusive, community-based reintegration of former CAAFAG; and leverage this work so that reintegration support can be mainstreamed into existing funding and programming; - Ensure, in accordance with The Paris Principles (2007), Chapter 4, the inclusion of girls in reintegration programming from the planning phase through design of eligibility criteria, screening procedures, service provision and monitoring.
-Take measures to ensure that girls are included and relevant issues addressed at all stages;
+- short-, medium- and long-term needs of former CAAFAG and their communities; - Identify where investments in post-conflict reconstruction and development across sectors contributes have, or have the potential to contribute, to inclusive, community-based reintegration of former CAAFAG; and leverage this work so that reintegration support can be mainstreamed into existing funding and programming; - Ensure, in accordance with The Paris Principles (2007), Chapter 4, the inclusion of girls in reintegration programming from the planning phase through design of eligibility criteria, screening procedures, service provision and monitoring.
+Take measures to ensure that girls are included and relevant issues addressed at all stages.